What is a Decode Table?

 - Example:

-Policy Number,Claim ID.
+Policy Number,Claim ID,Payment Reference.

 - Example: For a policy, this might include